SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 emma for a given level: ((supra)segmental) \$LEVELNAME-final consonants + mma being related to emic/etic units for a given level: ((supra)segmental) \$LEVELNAME+(emic/etic)

-### emic analyses
+### analyses

-Emic units can be analyzed as an abstract form of etic units or a combination of features.
+⟮＿Emic units＿⟯ can be analyzed via ⟮＿the etic analysis＿⟯ or ⟮＿the featural analysis＿⟯.

-While emic units vary based on the languoid, etic units and features are cross-linguistic elements.
+#### subemic elements

+»⟮A subemic element⟯« is ⟮＿a cross-linguistic element＿⟯ of which ⟮some combination⟯ ⟮gives rise to ＿an emic unit＿⟯.
+The main ⟮＿subemic elements＿⟯ are ⟮＿etic units＿⟯ and ⟮＿features＿⟯.

+#### contrastiveness

-Something bein contrastive means that changing it would produce a different emic unit.
+Something being »⟮contrastive⟯« means that ⟮changing it⟯ ⟮would produce a different ＿emic unit＿⟯.

 #### etic

+»⟮The etic analysis⟯« (my term) is that ⟮＿an emic unit＿⟯ is ⟮an abstract form⟯ of ⟮n ＿etic units＿⟯.
 An etic unit is a division of an emic unit's signifier component into a number of alternants.
 From the perspective of the etic unit, an emic unit is in fact an abstract unit of a number of alternants.
 An emma is an etic unit chosen arbitrarily to represent the emic unit.